about us

 2014

-One year after its establishment, the Chem Chem Soccer League is now a fully-fledged tournament involving 20 local football teams from 10 different villages.
-Promoting social involvement and community interaction within a much-loved sporting framework, the 6-week-long tournament draws approximately 1,000 people from nearby villages and regions.
+One year after its establishment, Chem Chem Association’s Soccer League has evolved into a fully fledged tournament involving 20 local football teams from 10 different villages.
+The 6-week-long tournament draws approximately 1,000 people from the region.

 2015

-The first Women's Club is founded at Mdori, where a marketplace literacy course is introduced to teach the fundamentals of business and how to start a small entrepreneurial enterprise.
+The first women's community microfinancing group (CMG) is founded at Mdori, where a marketplace literacy course is introduced to teach the fundamentals of business management.

 2016

-Our dedicated conservation efforts begin to yield success, with the first returning elephants seen in the corridor, followed by herds of giraffes, zebras, and wildebeest.
-The scars begin to heal.
+Our dedicated conservation efforts begin to yield success, with the first returning elephants seen in the Kwakuchinja Wildlife Corridor, followed by herds of giraffes, zebras, and wildebeest.

 2017

 Research projects begin with rangers continuously collecting data on the movements of the last big tuskers of Tanzania.
-A lion is collared to properly monitor its movements and prove that the Tarangire-Manyara corridor is working.
-During this time, 3 more Women's Clubs are founded.
+A lion is collared to properly monitor its movements and prove that the Tarangire-Manyara ecosystem is healing.

 2018